 Lind Hall, Suite 105, 612-624-2890

-Drop-in advising: Monday-Friday, 2-4 p.m. (academic year only).
+Drop-in advising: Monday-Friday, 2-4 p.m.
 Mondays-Fridays are in-person in Lind Hall, Suite 105.
-Mondays will also be held via Zoom accessible by this link.
+Mondays will also be held virtual on Zoom. (academic year only).

 For quick answers to advising questions, visit our FAQ website or our advising blog